ali7naseh/RAG_MIA/README.md

 # RAG_MIA

-This project implements membership inference attacks (MIA) on Retrieval-Augmented Generation (RAG).
+This project implements membership inference attacks (MIA) on Retrieval-Augmented Generation (RAG), for our work 'Riddle Me This!
+Stealthy Membership Inference for Retrieval-Augmented Generation'

 ## Setup